mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 }
 {% endhighlight %}

-Here we define a custom `analyzer` called "autocomplete", we tell ES that it will be a custom analyzer, that will use the `standard` tokenizer and we set two filtering steps: `lowercase` (which is self-explanatory) and after that we set our custom `autocomplete_filter`.
+Here we define a custom `analyzer` called "autocomplete", we tell ES that it will be a custom analyser, that will use the `standard` tokeniser and we set two filtering steps: `lowercase` (which is self-explanatory) and after that we set our custom `autocomplete_filter`.

-Now that we defined the filter and the analyzer, let's create the index.
+Now that we defined the filter and the analyser, let's create the index.
 Grab a console and execute the following `curl`
 command:

 {% highlight bash %}